-The state slogan is “The way life should be.”
+The state’s slogan is “The way life should be.”
 And if you ask me, life should certainly include sipping on a glass of delicious fermented grape juice while enjoying some gorgeous scenery.

 Maine’s wine scene has been growing over the past few decades, with the state now being home to two dozen wineries.
 And they even have their own Maine wine trail.

-With Southern Maine being a popular vacation destination in this state, I’ve put together this list of the best wineries and wine bars you should check out on your next trip.
+As a local New Englander and certified wine expert, I’ve put together this list of my personal picks for the best wineries and wine bars to check out on your next Southern Maine vacation.

 Cellardoor Winery